chuhakhanh/ansible-vmware-kolla-centos8/README.md

 ### Description

-    This setup is aim to provision for multiple lab environment for varies tests.
+    This setup is aim to provision for multiple lab environment for various tests.

     deploy-1 is a VM server for deployment with Docker containers.
 Container deploy-1 with ansible is used to run Ansible Playbook from sources.